gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 However, here the DTLS 1.3 Chunk Protected Association Parameter can indicate both preference and which of the solutions that are preferred.

-The responder selects one security solutions and include it in the response (INIT-ACK).
+The responder selects one security solutions and includes it in the response (INIT-ACK).
 If DTLS 1.3 chunks was selected and the Key-Management method follows the recommendation for down-grade prevention the endpoints know that down-grade did not happen.